-Polar bear in the Arctic © Daniel Beltrá/Greenpeace
+Polar bear in the Arctic Daniel Beltrá/Greenpeace

-The polar bear, which is listed as vulnerable on the IUCN Red List of Threatened Species, is especially dependent on sea ice, using it as a platform from which to hunt, find a mate, and rear young.
-In short, the ice is a platform for the bear's entire life cycle.255 To survive the extreme conditions of their Arctic home, polar bears have high energy demands which are satisfied by consumption of high-fat prey such as seals, which are relatively easy for the bears to find on sea ice.256 However, changing sea ice conditions are causing bears to invest more energy into finding sufficient prey.
-The increased investment is affecting this species' finely tuned energy balance, with population-level impacts.
-For example, retreating ice in the Beaufort and Chukchi Seas is forcing bears to make marathon journeys, which is increasing mortality of polar bear cubs and putting immense stress on adults.
-One female polar bear is known to have swum for a record-breaking nine days straight, traversing 426 miles (687km) of water.257 Climate change and reductions in summer sea ice are thought by scientists to be likely drivers for increasing numbers of polar bears occurring at four study sites on the west coast of Spitzbergen (Svalbard) and a site in east Greenland.
+The polar bear, which is listed as vulnerable on the IUCN this change in feeding behaviour are not fully understood, Red List of Threatened Species, is especially dependent on but the example illustrates a possible cascading ecosystem effect from climate change. sea ice, using it as a platform from which to hunt, find a mate, and rear young.
+In short, the ice is a platform for the Fish populations on the move bear's entire life cycle.
+To survive the extreme conditions of their Arctic home, polar bears have high energy demands which are satisfied by consumption of high-fat The multiple environmental changes occurring in the prey such as seals, which are relatively easy for the bears Arctic Ocean due to climate change are likely to lead to find on sea ice.
+However, changing sea ice conditions to significant changes in the distribution of various commercially important fish species.
+Changes are likely to are causing bears to invest more energy into finding sufficient prey.
+The increased investment is affecting this be complex and non-linear, with indirect effects of climate species' finely tuned energy balance, with population-level on the food web likely to be important in addition to the impacts.
+For example, retreating ice in the Beaufort and direct effects of seawater temperature in determining areas Chukchi Seas is forcing bears to make marathon journeys, of habitat suitability for fish species. which is increasing mortality of polar bear cubs and putting immense stress on adults.
+One female polar bear One possible effect of ice-free conditions in the Arctic is known to have swum for a record-breaking nine days Ocean is the potential for interchange of Pacific species straight, traversing 426 miles (687km) of water.257 Climate into the Atlantic and vice versa, something that the cold change and reductions in summer sea ice are thought temperatures and low nutrient levels of the Arctic Ocean by scientists to be likely drivers for increasing numbers of have prevented for millennia.259 polar bears occurring at four study sites on the west coast of Spitzbergen (Svalbard) and a site in east Greenland.
 In these places some bears appear to be adapting their feeding behaviour to changing environmental conditions and opportunistically predating on nests of barnacle goose, common eider and glaucous gull.
-In years when the bears arrive before the eggs have hatched, as many as 90% of nests may have been predated.258 The long-term effects of this change in feeding behaviour are not fully understood, but the example illustrates a possible cascading ecosystem effect from climate change.
+In years when the bears arrive before the eggs have hatched, as many as 90% of nests may have been predated.
+The long-term effects of